 3. May balance cholesterol levels

-4. Is a versatile meat substitute
+4. A versatile meat alternative

 5. Good source of fibre

-Is mycoprotein safe for everyone?
+Is Quorn safe for everyone?

-According to the Quorn website, true allergy reactions remain exceptionally low and mycoprotein is not classed as an allergen in the UK, but it is recognised as having the potential to cause an allergic reaction.
+Although generally recognised as safe for most people, some consumers have reported adverse reactions after consuming Quorn.
+These reactions include gastrointestinal symptoms such as diarrhoea, or allergic reactions including urticaria (hives) and anaphylaxis.
+According to the official Quorn website, true allergy reactions remain exceptionally low, and Quorn is not classed as an allergen in the UK, but is recognised as having the potential to cause an allergic reaction.

 Visit the NHS website to read more about allergies.